ruggeri/tech-notes/randos/zero-knowledge-proof.md

   I believe was patented by the government and licensed royalty free.
   - I think Schnorr was not happy because he felt that DSA was just a variant of his work.
+  - It is worth noting: since DH can be trivially modified to generate a public key, and because it can also be extended to allow digital signatures (like you've seen here), it isn't obvious that RSA was necessary.
+  - But it appears that while DH was published in 1976, Schnorr only came about in 1991.
+(ElGamal signature, which is similar, was developed in 1985).
 - This is basically the identification protocol described above.
 It's made non-interactive via the Fiat-Shamir heuristic.
 - That is: